igorbenic/simple-sponsorships/readme.txt

 PayPal is available in this version as a payment gateway.

+= Can I accept payments offline? =

+Yes, you don't have to use a payment gateway such as PayPal.
+You can disable that (disabled by default) and set payment instructions for your sponsors.

 = How can I assign Sponsors to an Event or Post? =

 Under Sponsorships > Settings, you can enable various Post Types.